dspnstn/astro-site/README.md

 > 🧑‍🚀 **Seasoned astronaut?** Delete this file.
 Have fun!

-You can view the result at the https://hello-welcome-to-my-site.netlify.app/
+You can view the result at https://hello-welcome-to-my-site.netlify.app/

 ## 🚀 Project Structure